 In terms of surface water, Woodland substation is within the Tolka WFD sub basin.
-The Tolka_020 water body, as has been outlined in Biodiversity, runs west to east immediately to the north of the substation.
+The Tolka\020 water body, as has been outlined in Biodiversity, runs west to east immediately to the north of the substation.
 It is of Poor status and considered to be At Risk (www.epa.ie).
 Pressures on the water body, upstream and in the vicinity of the substation, are from diffuse agricultural sources, such as silage runoff and have resulted in nutrients being high which is the main reason for its Poor WFD status.

-During construction, without mitigation, there is the potential for significant impacts to the Tolka_020 as a result of in-stream works, silty water runoff, and the potential for other deleterious substances to enter the water body from the construction site.
+During construction, without mitigation, there is the potential for significant impacts to the Tolka\020 as a result of silty water runoff, and the potential for other deleterious substances to enter the water body from the construction site.
+The river is approximately 18m north of the substation at the closest point to the proposed extension.
+As such, the construction works could be maintained at least 10m from the river and so avoid many of the risks.